National Association of Elevator Contractors

 - Alternate Nominating Committee Members - An Alternate committee member shall be appointed in accordance with the Standard Operating Procedures to insure there is no conflict of interest.

 - Specifics to both Committees, Schedule of Formation, and Notification – At the Mid-year Board of Directors Meeting, the Directors shall elect a Contractor and a Supplier Nominating Committee.
 Each Nominating Committee shall elect its own chairman.
 The immediate past President or any immediate past Director cannot be selected to serve and no one can be elected to serve on both the Contractor and Supplier Nominating Committees.
-The Nominating Committee shall recommend and report in writing to the Board of Directors and all Contractor members, at least ninety (90) days in advance of the start of the Annual Meeting, the candidates it has chosen to fill the vacancies on the Board of Directors.
-At this same time, each Contractor or Supplier member as applicable shall be provided with a written mail ballot or through a secure online system, which may be used to vote for the candidates.
+The Nominating Committee shall recommend and report to the Board of Directors and all Contractor members, at least ninety (90) days in advance of the start of the Annual Meeting, the candidates it has chosen to fill the vacancies on the Board of Directors.
+At this same time, each Contractor or Supplier member as applicable shall be provided with a ballot through a secure online system, which may be used to vote for the candidates.
 Additionally, the ballot shall include a space for a write-in of the Contractor or Supplier member’s choice as applicable should the contractor member choose to vote for someone other than the candidates chosen by the Nominating Committee.
-If the Contractor or Supplier member as applicable chooses to vote using an electronic ballot instead of in person at the Annual Meeting, the Contractor or Supplier member as applicable shall return the mail ballot or submit through a secure online system to the executive office not later than ten (10) days prior to the start of the Annual Meeting.
-If the Contractor or Supplier member as applicable chooses to return the ballot via Mail, it must be postmarked no later than fifteen (15) days prior to the Start of the Annual Meeting.
-The mail ballots shall then be forwarded to the Credentials Committee for tabulation, verification, and reporting to the Contractor and Supplier members at the Annual Meeting.
-Nominations may also be made from the floor.
+The ballots shall then be forwarded to the Secretary for tabulation, verification, and reporting to the Contractor and Supplier members at the Annual Meeting.
 After nominations have been closed, the Contractor or Supplier members as applicable shall elect their new directors by secret ballot.
-The results of this vote and the mail ballots shall be tabulated and immediately be made known to the entire membership.
+The results of this vote shall be tabulated and immediately be made known to the entire membership.